 The passenger monitoring system can, similarly to DMS, recognize the passengers’ emotions, estimate their age and gender, identify them, and more.
 Such data can be combined and used to better understand the in-cabin environment and properly react to specific states and situations.
 It can, for example, determine how many passengers there are in the back seat, who they are, what their relative position is, how they are feeling, and more.

-Such data also allows the system to adjust the car’s safety features such as seat belt or air-bag to each individual passenger based on their age, gender, and relative position.
+Such data also allows the system to adjust the car’s safety features such as seatbelts or air-bag to each individual passenger based on their age, gender, and relative position.

 The most vulnerable passengers – children – have a lot to gain when it comes to safety, too.
 For example, when the system detects a child, it can remind the driver to check if all the required safety measures, such as a child safety belt, are in place before starting the car.
 It can also alert the driver about an unattended child or pet to prevent hot car fatalities.